zack-shoylev/devsite/source/_posts/2013-09-05-new-features-in-cloud-servers-key-pairs-and-manual-disk-partitioning.markdown

 You can set ssh to use your key by default or specify it each time with the `-i` option.
-The last step is to disable password authentication on your server an only use key pair authentication.
+The last step is to disable password authentication on your server and only use key pair authentication.

 To list the current keys stored: